Duodecimal: Conversion tables to and from decimal

 This decomposition works the same no matter what base the number is expressed in.
 Just isolate each non-zero digit, padding them with as many zeros as necessary to preserve their respective place values.
-If the digits in the given number include zeroes (for example, 102,304.05), these are, of course, left out in the digit decomposition (102,304.05 = 100,000 + 2,000 + 300 + 4 + 0.05).
-Then the digit conversion tables can be used to obtain the equivalent value in the target base for each digit.
+If the digits in the given number include zeroes (for example, 7,080.9), these are left out in the digit decomposition (7,080.9 = 7,000 + 80 + 0.9).
+Then, the digit conversion tables can be used to obtain the equivalent value in the target base for each digit.
 If the given number is in duodecimal and the target base is decimal, we get: